Quaerite et invenietis — "Seek and you will find"

 scholars in the fields of political science and sociology, all of whom

-expressed essentially the same observation, that America has entered a
+expressed essentially the same observation, that America is in danger of entering a

-phase resembling a “late-stage republic.”
+phase referred to as a “late-stage republic.”
 What this means is that

 civilizations have a